-The AWRC is the best in the market for waste disposal, whether you’re disposing of an unwanted tree, cleaning up the yard, or just reducing the clutter around the home.
+The AWRC is the best waste disposal service on the market, whether you’re removing an unwanted tree, cleaning up the yard, or simply reducing clutter around the house.

-The AWRC is a very busy waste transfer station managed by solo Resource Recovery, an Adelaide based waste company.
-There are both commercial and domestic vehicles arriving into the transfer station to dispose of waste daily.
+The AWRC is a very busy waste transfer station managed by Solo Resource Recovery, an Adelaide based waste company.
+Every day, commercial and domestic vehicles arrive at the transfer station to dump waste.

-All waste is sorted by our staff into recyclable or general waste categories.
-Larger vehicles then haul any non-recyclable waste to the nearest landfill.
-The bulk haulage of waste to the remote landfill destination improves the overall efficiency of rubbish disposal for residents and councils in Adelaide and the surrounding region.
+Our staff sort all waste into recyclable or general waste categories.
+Larger vehicles transport any non-recyclable waste to the nearest landfill.
+The bulk haulage of waste to the remote landfill location improves the overall efficiency of rubbish disposal for residents and councils in Adelaide and the surrounding region.

-The bulk hauling of waste from our Adelaide transfer station has a positive impact on the environment, with lower carbon emissions thanks to the transportation efficiencies.
-In addition, the sorting processes reduce the overall amount of waste destined to landfill.
+The bulk hauling of material from our Adelaide transfer station has a positive environmental impact as well, with lower carbon emissions due to transportation efficiencies.
+Furthermore, the sorting processes reduce the overall amount of waste that is destined for landfill.

-Any Recyclable materials are sorted by our staff into multiple waste streams such as glass, cardboard, paper, and plastics.
-Items such as tyres, electronics, oils and gas bottles are also separated and sent off for recycling.
+Our staff sorts recyclable materials into multiple streams such as glass, cardboard, paper, and plastics.
+Tyres, electronics, oil and gas bottles, and other items are also separated and recycled.